Noightmore/banka_na_ostro/docs/ConOps.md

 - Login screen: a screen where users will enter their account ID and password to access their account information
 - Dashboard: a screen that displays the user's account information, including their account ID, name, and balance, as well as buttons to access the transaction history and generate a random payment
+- Error page: a screen that displays an error message when an error occurs

+## Technology Stack

+The following technologies are being used to develop the system:

+- Programming Language: C++23 (gcc 11.1.0) with CMake 3.20.5.
+- Web Framework: There are several options available, including cppcms, fastcgi + Apache, fastcgi + Nginx, and crow.
+  The chosen framework will be updated and supported, and not overly complex to implement.
+  Based on these criteria, the chosen framework is most likely cppcms.
+  In the worst-case scenario, simple CGI will be used.
+- Libraries: The system will use several libraries to provide additional functionality, including libxml for XML parsing and gtest for unit testing.
+- Dependency Management: Whenever possible, the system's dependencies will be managed by the package manager of the operating system.
+  If a specific version of a dependency is not available, vcpkg will be used to install it.
+- Database: A simple XML file hierarchy will be used as a database implementation.
+- Architecture: The system supports x86, x86_64, and ARM architectures, mainly due to limitations of the chosen framework and external libraries.
+- Operating System: The system is being developed and tested on Linux, and there are no plans to implement installation on Windows.
+  However, the Docker container in WSL should work.
+- Deployment: The application will be deployed inside a Docker container, based on the official Ubuntu image.
+- Client Requirements: The client-side of the application only requires a modern and up-to-date web browser.

 ## Conclusion